 All Tetra Pak employees must comply with our Code of Business Conduct, which sets out common rules of business behaviour.
 The Code of Business Conduct covers working conditions, discrimination, confidentiality, conflicts of interest, financial reporting, obeying the law, bribery and corruption, human rights, including child exploitation, and environmental issues.

-And the Code is fully reflected in the Business Conduct for Suppliers agreement, which we require our suppliers to follow when engaging in activities on our company's behalf.
+The Code is fully reflected in Supplier Code, which we require our suppliers to follow when engaging in activities for the benefit of our company.

 It is our belief that by joining forces with people and organizations who share our objectives, we magnify the positive impact on society.